Ciencia-de-Datos-Meteorologia/notes/basic_server_configs/DNS_server.md

 172.20.0.62  Computer2
 172.20.0.63  Computer3
 ```
-Although this only works locally for the computer where the file is modified.
+Although, this only works locally for the computer where the file is modified.